Central Park jogger case: Attacks

-Sexual assault of Trisha Melli
+Rape of Trisha Meili

-29-year-old Patricia "Trisha" Ellen Meili was going for a regular run in Central Park shortly before 9:00 p.m.
-While jogging in the park, she was knocked down, dragged nearly 300 ft off the roadway, and violently assaulted.
-She was raped and beaten almost to death.
-About four hours later at 1:30 am, she was found naked, gagged, and tied, and covered in mud and blood in a shallow ravine in a wooded area of the park about 300 feet north of the path called the 102nd Street Crossing.
+Patricia "Trisha" Ellen Meili, a 28-year-old, was going for a regular run in Central Park shortly before 9:00 p.m.
+While jogging, she was knocked down, dragged nearly 300 ft off the roadway, and violently physically and sexually assaulted.
+About four hours later at 1:30 am, she was found naked, gagged, tied, and covered in mud and blood in a shallow ravine about 300 feet north of the 102nd Street Crossing, a wooded area of the park.
 The first policeman who saw her said: "She was beaten as badly as anybody I've ever seen beaten.
 She looked like she was tortured."
-Meili was so badly injured that she was in a coma for 12 days.
+Meili was so badly injured that she was in a coma for 12 days, not awakening until May 1, according to a May 3 interview with her doctor.

 She had severe hypothermia, severe brain damage, severe hemorrhagic shock, loss of 75–80 percent of her blood, and internal bleeding.
-Her skull had been fractured so badly that her left eye was dislodged from its socket, which in turn was fractured in 21 places, and she also had facial fractures.
+Her skull had been fractured so badly that her left eye was dislodged from its socket, which in turn was fractured in 21 places.

-It was not until 1:30a.m. that night that Melli was found in the North Woods area of the park.
-She had been pulled to the north some 300 feet off the path known as the 102nd Street Crossing.
-The path of her feet dragged through the grass was marked so clearly that it could be photographed.
-It was 18 inches wide.
-There was no evidence in the grass of footprints of multiple perpetrators.
-She was brutally beaten, suffering major blood loss and skull fractures; she was later revealed to have been raped.

-After her discovery, the police increased the intensity of their effort to identify suspects in this attack and took more teenagers into custody.
-The jogger was not identified for about 24 hours, and it took days for the police to retrace her movements of that night.
+Meili was not identified for about 24 hours, and it took days for the police to retrace her movements of that night.
 By the time of the trial of the first three suspects in June 1990, The New York Times characterized the attack on the jogger as "one of the most widely publicized crimes of the 1980's".

 Arrests and investigation

-Because it was initially determined that Melli would likely die from her injuries, the police treated the attack as a probable homicide.